Aquasana Rhino EQ-1000 Review 2026: Honest 10-Year Filter Performance Breakdown

 Here is what the Rhino EQ-1000 actually is, stripped of marketing language: a four-stage system using a sediment pre-filter, a copper-zinc and mineral stone (KDF-55) bed, an activated carbon tank, and a post-filter for fine particulates.

 What the spec sheet does not tell you: the 1,000,000 gallon figure refers only to the main carbon and KDF tank.
 The pre and post sediment filters need replacing every 2-3 months in my experience, which adds about $120/year to ownership cost.
-See the current Rhino package on Amazon for the latest replacement bundle pricing.
+See the current Rhino package for the latest replacement bundle pricing.

 Performance and Real-World Testing